Hebrew Roots: Criticism

-The Greek Septuagint was written both for Jews and by Jews, and represented the primary version of Jewish scripture in use prior to the arrival of Christianity.
-Historically, the Septuagint represents the oldest complete compilation of Jewish literature presented as a single volume in the form of a "Hebrew Bible".
-While many of the individual books within this compilation were written in Paleo-Hebrew prior to being catalogued and translated in the Septuagint, many were also written in Aramaic, with the vast majority being written after the Babylonian exile and after Hebrew ceased to exist as a living language.
-This has led some scholars to reject that a Hebrew ur-text even exists for the Hebrew Bible, believing either the Septuagint or Peshitta to be the original Hebrew Bible.

 There are also many criticisms of the movement from a theological standpoint.

 The Hebrew Roots movement contradicts the general Christian belief that when Jesus died, he fulfilled (and thereby rendered obsolete) the Mosaic Law.
 Many Christians also argue that the Mosaic Law was only meant for the Jews, meaning that Gentiles are exempt from obedience to the Law of Moses.
 This is also the position of modern Judaism, which only promotes the Seven Laws of Noah to the Gentiles and does not seek converts.

-A leading critic of the Hebrew Roots Movement is Professor R. L. Solberg (Nashville, Tennessee), who has published a book called Torahism: Are Christians Required to Keep the Law of Moses.
-This is the first book published by a scholar that specifically addresses many of the theological positions held by HRM.
-Prof. Solberg has debated a number of Hebrew Roots teachers and his apologetic ministry Defending the Biblical Roots of Christianity focuses on this area of theology.
-Torah-observant Christian scholar David Wilber has responded to Solberg's criticisms extensively and has accused him of misrepresentation.
+A critic of the Hebrew Roots Movement is R. L. Solberg, who has published a book called Torahism: Are Christians Required to Keep the Law of Moses.
+Torah-observant Christian scholar David Wilber has responded to Solberg's criticisms.

-Others have criticized the movement for its use of the name Yeshua to refer to Jesus.
-In Aramaic, Jesus is referred to as Isho, which derives from the Hebrew name Yehoshua, and was rendered in Greek as Iesous.
-Critics of referring to Jesus as Yeshua believe the name to be derived from an anti-Christian Hebrew slur meaning "may his name be blotted out".